Lost-Outpost/Telsera/HELP.md

 Open the console via <kbd>'</kbd>.
 Type the following: <kbd>fov 90</kbd> and you will be set! press <kbd>'</kbd> again to close the console.

+## Is there support for ultrawide setups?

+No, I'm sorry. :(

+## Is there a default config I need to set for using a controller?

+If you the pause the game after you've made your character, go under the System tab and click Settings.
+Be sure to tick the box for controller use.
+I personally don't have a controller, so I've never played Skyrim with one/have done any testing, so it'll be up to you to navigate the controller binds.